Junnyyy/NextJS-Electron/README.md

 This project integrates Next.js 15 with Electron, allowing you to build a desktop application while maintaining the ability to deploy your Next.js app on Vercel.

+> [!NOTE]
+> I built this at 1 AM on a work night, there may be some issues.
+I'll update this as I find them.
+If you find any issues, please let me know.

 ## Features

 - Next.js 15 with TypeScript